How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 6. Reassemble the orbital sander carefully

 That’s it.
-Now you know how to fix a damaged rotor to prevent the orbital sander slow down.
+Now you know how to fix a damaged rotor to prevent the orbital sander from slowing down.

 Let’s see how a rusted shaft can affect the speed of the orbital sander.